gabrieltmjr/aquapipe-prolog/README.md

 ### Group Members

-- António Lino dos Santos (201705558) - XX% Contribution
+- António Lino dos Santos (201705558) - 30% Contribution
-- Gabriel Tomaz Machado Júnior (202008860) - XX% Contribution
+- Gabriel Tomaz Machado Júnior (202008860) - 35% Contribution
-- Manuel Rivera Villatte (202401168) - XX% Contribution
+- Manuel Rivera Villatte (202401168) - 35% Contribution

+### Installation and Execution

+Our Application runs much like any other designed in class.
+Just dropping the files into a SICStus Prolog 4.9.0 enviromemnt and calling the `play/0` predicate will start the application.

 ### Topic (Game) and Rules